StackStorm/st2/docs/source/rbac.rst

 System roles
 ------------

-System roles are roles which are available by default and can't be manipulated (manipulated and / or deleted).
+System roles are roles which are available by default and can't be manipulated (modified and / or deleted).

 Currently, the following system roles are available: